leosopa/interviewquestion/README.md

 This is my solution to answer an interview question about WPF.

-I tried two project approaches in this repo:
+I tried two development approaches in this repo:

 1 - Maintenance environment project: